wenbo5565/AppliedProject_CarDetection/ProjectWriteUp.md

   - The second scale is 96*96 for area covered by (y:[450-700])

 <img src="https://github.com/wenbo5565/AppliedProject_CarDetection/blob/master/Images/windowsearch.png" height="80%" width="80%">

+The code for this step is contained in the code cell [30] of the [IPython notebook](https://github.com/wenbo5565/AppliedProject_CarDetection/blob/master/Object%20Detection.ipynb)

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?